ilana-eizhviertina/lern-ebpf/README.md

 This repository contains a complete development environment for writing and running eBPF programs using Golang.

 📚 Learning Resource:
 I am building this repository while learning from the book "Learning eBPF" by Liz Rice.
-While the book covers the core concepts, I am writing and publishing my examples here using Go to demonstrate how to implement these patterns in a Go environment.

-Note: Because eBPF requires a Linux Kernel, this project runs inside a Docker container with special privileges.
+I use her examples as a foundation, implementing them in Go and extending them with my own custom additions and logic.
+Please note that in some places, the implementation varies significantly from the book.

 ---